Juan Luis Guerra discography

-After a hiatus of more than three years due personal issues, Ni es lo mismo ni es igual, Guerra's eight studio album, was released in 1998 sold over one million of copies and peaked number four on the Top Latin Albums and number two on the Tropical Albums chart and received a doble-patlinum certification (Latin Field) by RIAA for selling over 400,000 copies.
-In 2001, he released Coleccion Romantic which contains re-recorded versions of his earlier hits.
+After a hiatus of more than three years due personal issues, Ni Es lo Mismo Ni Es Igual, Guerra's eight studio album, was released in 1998 sold over one million of copies and peaked number four on the Top Latin Albums and number two on the Tropical Albums chart and received a doble-patlinum certification (Latin Field) by RIAA for selling over 400,000 copies.
+In 2001, he released Colección Romántica which contains re-recorded versions of his earlier hits.
 It sold 50,000 copies in it first week in Spain and was platinum certification (Latin Field) by RIAA for selling over 100,000 copies.
 In 2004, he released Para Ti, his first Christian album and hist ninth album overall.
 It debuted number 110 on Billboard 200 and topped the Billboard Latin charts and was certified three times platinum certification (Latin Field) by RIAA for selling over 300,000 copies.

-In 2007, Juan Luis Guerra released the 10th studio La Llave De Mi Corazon which become his first album to debut at number one on Billboard Latin Albums charts and was a success in Latin America where it was certified gold and platinum.
-His next album, Asondeguerra (2010), debuted at the top of Spanish and Uruguay charts and was certified gold by AMPROFON for selling 30,000 copies in Mexico and platinum by RIAA for selling over 100,000 copies.
-He later released his second Christian album Coleccion Cristiana in 2012 and his first live album A Son de Guerra Tour debuted and peaked at number 80 on the Billboard 200 and number one of Billboard Latin Albums.
+In 2007, Juan Luis Guerra released the 10th studio La Llave de Mi Corazón which become his first album to debut at number one on Billboard Latin Albums charts and was a success in Latin America where it was certified gold and platinum.
+His next album, A Son de Guerra (2010), debuted at the top of Spanish and Uruguay charts and was certified gold by AMPROFON for selling 30,000 copies in Mexico and platinum by RIAA for selling over 100,000 copies.
+He later released his second Christian album Colección Cristiana in 2012 and his first live album A Son de Guerra Tour debuted and peaked at number 80 on the Billboard 200 and number one of Billboard Latin Albums.
 It was certified gold by AMPROFON for selling 30,000 copies in Mexico.
 In the same way was certified gold in Ecuador and Colombia.

-Todo tiene su Hora was released by Capitol Latin in 2014 and debuted at number 65 on the U.S. Billboard 200 and at number one on the Billboard Top Latin Albums chart, selling 6,000 copies in its first week.
+Todo Tiene Su Hora was released by Capitol Latin in 2014 and debuted at number 65 on the U.S. Billboard 200 and at number one on the Billboard Top Latin Albums chart, selling 6,000 copies in its first week.
 It was received a Latin album gold certification by the Recording Industry Association of America (RIAA) for shipping 30,000 copies and gold by PROMUSICAE for selling 20,000 units in Spain.
 His 14th studio album, Literal, was released by Universal Music Latin in 2019.
 In 2020 he released his first EP Prive and his second live album, Entre Mar y Palmeras, the subsequent year.